Six steps to finding your perfect business location

-For many online self-starters the option of running a business from home is very appealing, but some trades it's not an option.
+For many self-starters the option of running a business from home is very appealing, but for some trades it's not an option.

 If you're a business that needs it's own location, maybe you have a dream spot in mind.
 It might be an airy terrace down the road that streams the right light onto your work; or a cozy inner city hub, half an hour from suburbia.